Jezzabell91/SteggyHide/README.md

 ## Purpose and Scope

 ### What does it do?
 SteggyHide is a terminal app that handles image based steganography.
 It can hide a user written message inside an png image, it can read a hidden message from a user selected image.
 SteggyHide also has four conversion tools if users simply want to do conversions between hexadecimal and RGB color values as well between strings and binary.
+Users can use command line arguments to quickly convert hex to rgb (-hex 'hexvalue') and rgb to hex (-rgb 'red' 'green' 'blue') or find how to use SteggyHide's features (-h).

 ### Why make it?
 Secrets can be fun and SteggyHide allows a user to create secrets to share, read secrets that they've been sent.
 It also allows the user to have an introduction to steganography and working with hexadecimal and RGB values.
 Making it has been an exercise in learning.
 There have been many frustrations but also a similar level of wins and my knowledge of ruby and programming has increased significantly by creating this application.